rezaarshinchi/rezaarshinchi/README.md

 - 👋 Hi, I’m @rezaarshinchi
 - 👀 I’m interested in Coding and Bioinformatics
-- 🌱 I’m currently learning CNN/RNN
+- 🌱 I’m interested in machine learning applications on health diseases
 - 📫 How to reach me: rezaarshinchi1994@gmail.com